Skip to content

 "For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope."

 Bottom line: Transition planning (age 14-22) prepares special needs teens for life after high school.
 The IEP transition plan MUST address post-secondary education, employment, and independent living skills.
 Parents must actively participate, know their rights under IDEA, and connect teens to adult services (vocational rehab, Medicaid waivers, SSI/SSDI) BEFORE graduation.
-Biblical truth: God has purpose for your child's life—prepare them to fulfill it.
+Biblical truth: God has purpose for your child's life, so prepare them to fulfill it.

 Key Takeaway